 Internet Democracy Project, CDT, IFLA and Access, Civil Society: New Pillar proposed combining J and K

-Adapt, adopt and enforce legal and regulatory frameworks for ensuring confidence and security in the use of ICT for better governance (such as in the area of data protection, privacy, etc.) and enhance national capacities with this regard.
+Enforce legal frameworks for ensuring confidence and security in the development and the use of ICT for better governance and enhance national capacities with this regard, including growing professional workforce adhering to the highest ethical standards.

 Czech Republic, Government: Deleted

-Japan, Government: Adapt, adopt and enforce legal and regulatory frameworks for ensuring confidence and security in the use of ICT for better governance (such as in the area of data protection, privacy, etc.) and enhance national capacities with this regard.
+Japan, Government:

-Center of Technology and Society, Civil Society: Enforce legal frameworks for ensuring confidence and security in the development and the use of ICT for better governance and enhance national capacities with this regard, including growing professional workforce adhering to the highest ethical standards.
+Center of Technology and Society, Civil Society: Eadopt and nforce legal frameworks for ensuring confidence and security in the development and the use of ICT, particularly in regard of the right to privacy.

 United Kingdom, Government: Deleted